 Update: The Panasonic DVX 200 kind of blew us away, so be sure to check that camera out as well.

-Here is our list of the best documentary film cameras of 2017, sorted by category.
+Here is our list of the best documentary film cameras, sorted by category.

 1. Best Traditional Video Camera for Documentary Filmmakers